 ) that are used in onMatch(...)

-method parameters to automatically assign terms' tokens to the formal method parameters using @NCIntentTerm
+method parameters to automatically assign terms' entities to the formal method parameters using @NCIntentTerm

 annotations.
-In the following Alarm Clock Java example the intent is defined in JSON model definition and referenced in Java code using @NCIntentTerm
+In the following Time example the intent is defined model class and referenced in code using @NCIntentRef

 annotation: